 - Policy; aka setting out your stall.
 We will look at everything from confirming expectations, to setting your scope and managing exception requests because there will always be an emergency or urgent changes.
 The golden rule?
 Be clear, concise and tie into existing company practices where possible.

 - Process; how to make it easy to follow the process and to raise changes in the correct way.
 Spoiler alert: my session will focus on making sure it’s easy for people to follow the right process!
-Your change process will be your way of agreeing a way of working with the rest of IT and needs to be a living breathing document so that it remains fit for purpose.
+Your change management process will be your way of agreeing a way of working with the rest of IT and needs to be a living breathing document so that it remains fit for purpose.

 - Change forms; how to capture the right information so the change can be reviewed and assessed accurately without making it an epic task to raise it.
 We’ve all heard horror stories about it taking 15 minutes plus to raise a change so I’ll be talking about how to make capturing change information as efficiently as possible.